JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/writing-tests-with-spock/data-pipes/index.md

 technologies: [java, groovy]
 topics: [testing]
 author: tg
 subtitle: Often we want to test the same set of criteria with different sets of data.
-Data pipes is one mechanism to do thi.
+Data pipes is one mechanism to do this.
 thumbnail: ./thumbnail.png
 longVideo:
   poster: ./poster_long.png